 #1 Layered authentication: typically means (MFA) Multi-Factor Authentication.
 MFA is an authentication mechanism that validates more than two independent credentials before granting access to the user.
 The mechanism combines E-mail/SMS OTP, biometrics, challenge-response questions, soft tokens, etc. to make the authentication stringent and secure.
 Given how privileged accesses are always under the bad actors’ scanner, it is always viable to create multiple barriers that are invariably difficult for a cyber attacker to overcome.
 It is said using multi-factor authentication blocks 99.9% of account hacks!
-You may read our blog to know more about benefits of MFA.
+You may read our blog to know more about the benefits of MFA.

 #3 Password manager: undeniably, privileged accounts contain vital business information that should never land in the wrong hands.
 Such accounts should be secured with better authentication techniques.
 It would be a grave mistake to create a password for the privileged account and store it on excel or note it down on a piece of paper.
-Choosing best password managers to manage privileged accounts is always a good idea.
+Choosing the best password managers to manage privileged accounts is always a good idea.
 A password manager auto-generates a password that is complex and incredibly difficult to hack.
 Also, every time the user tries to re-access the privileged account, he receives a different auto-generated password.
 This capability makes password management for privileged accounts very efficient.

 #4 Revoke orphan and dormant accounts: an account that no one is using- what harm could such an account possibly cause? well, an inactive account is a hacker’s easy way in.
 Most often, inactive accounts do not have stringent IT controls and there are no security checks.
 The attacker can easily break into such an account and avail vital business information, financial documents, or intellectual properties.
-So, it is important to identify the privileged that are orphan or dormant, revoke them at the earliest and stop the attackers at the entry point.
+So, it is important to identify the privileged that are orphaned or dormant, revoke them at the earliest, and stop the attackers at the entry point.

 #5 record user sessions: this is a great practice!
 Each time the user accesses his privileged account, the session can be recorded.
 The number of times he typically accesses his account, number of hours spent, tasks executed, tracking suspicious activity, etc. should be recorded.
 This helps in evaluating the typical user access patterns, making it easy to identify malicious activities.
 For instance, a privileged user accesses his account not more than twice a week for 20 mins and this activity is duly recorded.
-The next time, if there is an activity that is different from what is generally recorded- say, three logins for the week- it calls for an immediate action from the security team.
+The next time, if there is an activity that is different from what is generally recorded- say, three logins for the week- it calls for immediate action from the security team.

-You may either opt for individually implementing these best practices (which, lets admit, is a daunting task), or make privileged access management a lot easier and efficient by benefitting from all the 5 best practices at once!
+You may either opt for individually implementing these best practices (which, let’s admit, is a daunting task), or make privileged access management a lot easier and efficient by benefitting from all the 5 best practices at once!

 Deploy Privileged Access Management (PAM) solution

 Generally, should a business wish to deploy a PAM solution, it should be purchased from a separate vendor.
-However, our product Compact Identity, is the ONLY IAM solution in the world that offers Access management, Identity Governance and Administration, and Privileged Access Management capabilities in a single product!
+However, our product Compact Identity is the ONLY IAM solution in the world that offers Access Management, Identity Governance and Administration, and Privileged Access Management capabilities in a single product!

-Drop-in a line at firstname.lastname@example.org and connect with us to understand more about our comprehensive IAM solution.
+Drop in a line at firstname.lastname@example.org and connect with us to understand more about our comprehensive IAM solution.